brewaa/Pixabay.Net/README.md

-# Unofficial .Net API Client for Pixabay.com
+# API Client for Pixabay.com

 A C# client for the Pixabay.com REST API.